SedeWahlid/Predict_income/README.md

 # Predict_income

-A supervised learning model with an simple html based interface .
+A supervised learning model with a simple html based interface .
 It predicts the adults income based on the training data set of adult from UCI .

 ![Screenshot (1)](https://github.com/user-attachments/assets/7143c330-23ed-420a-b860-9d71fb2ba71d)